 Dominion Energy Inc. still has a "very strong tool in the toolkit" in Senate Majority Leader Dick Saslaw and the "powerful" Senate Commerce and Labor Committee, Brennan Gilmore, executive director of Clean Virginia, said in a March 13 phone interview.

-The Senate Commerce and Labor Committee on March 2 killed a bipartisan bill that would have given the Virginia State Corporation Commission the ability to lower Dominion Energy Virginia's base rates and order customer refunds for excess earnings.
+The Senate Commerce and Labor Committee killed a bipartisan bill March 2 that would have allowed the Virginia State Corporation Commission to lower Dominion Energy Virginia's base rates and order customer refunds for excess earnings.

 The SCC showed in a late August 2019 report that Dominion subsidiary Dominion Energy Virginia and American Electric Power Co.
 Inc. utility Appalachian Power Co. earned millions in excess revenues for the second year in a row following a reinstatement of rate reviews in 2018.
 Dominion is now held to a "maximum $50 million rate reduction" following the first review of excessive earnings.